michaelfaulkner/xy-type-models/README.md

 strict algorithm-dependent orders given in the subsections below.
 All floats must be given in non-exponential form to 14 significant figures and with the suffix `d0`.
 All strings must be enclosed between two apostrophes, e.g., `'string'`.
-Typically, the value of `output_directory` starts with `'output/`, i.e., the entire value is of the form `'output/rest_of_string'`, but this is not a requirement.
-For the value of `output_directory`, i) refrain from giving long strings, as this can lead to Fortran runtime errors, and ii) ensure 10 spaces between the value of `output_directory` and the word `output_directory` itself, as this avoids Fortran errors when performing multiple runs of the same simulation (the number of runs is set by the value of `no_of_jobs`).
-The values of `no_of_jobs` and
-`max_no_of_cpus` must be positive integers.
+Typically, the value of `output_directory` starts with `'output/`, i.e., the entire value is of the form `'output/rest_of_string'`, but this is not a requirement ([`output`](output) is the xy-type-models output directory, but we often replace this with `../bc4-output` – the relative location of the output directory on our cluster machine).
+For the value of `output_directory`, i) refrain from giving long strings, as this can lead to Fortran runtime errors, and ii) ensure three tabbed spaces between the value of `output_directory` and the word `output_directory` itself, as this avoids Fortran errors when performing multiple runs of the same simulation (the number of runs is set by the value of `no_of_jobs`).
+The values of `no_of_jobs` and `max_no_of_cpus` must be positive integers.
 For the value of `max_no_of_cpus`, we recommend giving half the number of CPUs available on your personal machine, e.g., for a four-core machine with two threads per core, we set `max_no_of_cpus = 4`; if `no_of_jobs = 8`, xy-type-models will perform two sets of four parallel runs of the same simulation, and similarly for certain sample-analysis processes.

 ### hxy-ecmc configuration file (an example)